Bardovci: Name

-The name of the village is derived from a proto-Albanian substrate from the form Bard-Bardh (white) alongside the suffix ovci.
+The name of the village is derived from a proto-Albanian substrate from the form Bard-Bardh (white) alongside the Slavic suffix - "ovci".

 Demographics

 According to the 1467-68 Ottoman defter, Bardovci appears as being inhabited by a Muslim population.
 The household heads' names are: Ali servant of Halil, Musa son of Abdullah, Ajdin servant of Haxhi Bula, Shahin son of Abdullah.

 As of the 2021 census, Bardovci had 2,291 residents with the following ethnic composition: